-Impact NW helps families secure safe and permanent housing through several different programs, depending in the client’s needs.
+Impact NW helps families secure safe and permanent housing through several different programs, depending upon the client’s needs.

-Our staff works with each household to develop an individual support plan, which identifies goals and strategies designed to help them achieve financial independence—such as completing a job training program or obtaining their GED.
-Like all our clients, the families who benefit from the Emergency Housing Assistance program also have access to our wide range of anti-poverty services, including our Emergency Food Pantry and energy assistance.
+Our staff works with each household to develop an individual support plan, which identifies goals and strategies designed to help them achieve financial independence, such as completing a job training program or obtaining their GED.